sarfarazengglb/amplify-nuxt-static-hosting/README.md

 powered by AWS.
 You can build frontend within few minutes utilizing AWS infrastructure including CDN(Cloudfront, Route53, etc)

 ## NuxtJS
-Its a swiss army knife for frontend apps.Build your next Vue.js application with confidence using NuxtJS.
-An open source framework making web development simple and powerful.
+Its a swiss army knife for frontend apps based on Vue.js(open source framework).

 ## Amplify Frontend :-
 Use the attached amplify.yml configuration for building Frontend using Nuxtjs on Amplify Platform.Edit and update build setting within the frontend setting.